davidzhao1015/zero-inflated-microbiome-model/README.md

 This repository aims to establish a reproducible pipeline for robust models specialized in zero-inflated microbiome data.
 This repository is public.
 Hopefully, the information in the repository might be helpful not only to my research but also to peers in the microbiome research field.

 I made use of the state-of-the-art models recommended by Drs.
 Xia and Sun in their Book, Statistical analysis of microbiome with R (2018).
 In addition, I used a real-world dataset, HMP2, as an instance.
+The coding languate used is R.